tatenmitdaten/dbt-lambda/README.md

 # Project

 The package provides helper functions to run dbt on AWS Lambda.
 The dbt project is fetched from a Git repository hosted on GitHub or AWS CodeCommit.
-The package does not include the actual app and samconfig files but only provides reusables helper functions.

 # How to configure